MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 ```

 ### State

-State in AppRun is (funnily enough) a plain javascript object. <u>ALL</u> the data in our app belongs here.
-We are going to make a quick todo list app, that will help us understand how to use AppRun.
-Our state is going to be a simple object which holds all our tasks.
+State in AppRun is simply a plain JavaScript object. <u>ALL</u> the data in our app belongs here.
+Our 'TODO list' will be a simple array which holds all our tasks.

+We'll create a `main.js` file to hold the state:

 ```javascript
 const state = {